FK Mladi Radnik 1926

 Fudbalski klub Mladi Radnik 1926 (Фудбалски клуб Млади Радник 1926) is a Serbian football club based in Požarevac.
-They play in the Serbian League West.
+They play in the 4th-tier Dunav Zone League.

 History

 FK Mladi Radnik was formed in 1926 and it was initially named SK Radnički.
 The oldest stored image of the club dates from 1927.
 In the spring of 1927, SK Radnički were officially included in the football league of Požarevac.
 Its first match was recorded on the August 2, 1927, when they played against FK Pobeda.
 Their first victory was recorded in September 1927, when they beat Hajduk by 2–1.
 Already under the name Mladi radnik the club joined the Football Association of Yugoslavia and started competing in 1928 in the Braničevo-podunavska regional League.

 By the end of the 20th century the club was competing in the Second League of FR Yugoslavia.
 In 2004 they were relegated to the Serbian League East.
 After finishing among top places during the following three seasons, in the 2007–08 season they finished top of the league, thus starting an impressive ascension that will make them climb two levels in two years culminating in promotion to the Serbian SuperLiga.
 After spending one season in the SuperLiga competition, Mladi Radnik was relegated as the last-placed club to the lower level of the competition, the First League.

 In 2016, the club became defunct due to financial reasons and a club named FK Radnički 1926 was founded which played as Mladi Radnik's successor.
 In July 2017, it was decided to return the original name and add the year of establishment, so the new club was named FK Mladi Radnik 1926.
 Due to a combination of strange circumstances and the expansion of the Serbian League West to eighteen clubs, Mladi Radnik received an invitation to fill the league and thus returned to the third rank of the competition after a three-year break.